saikatdas/LogParse/README.md

 python LogParser.py 91.234.194.89

-'you can have any text placed in first argument' python LogParser.py anytext where anytext is a searchable string
+you can have any text placed in first argument
+'python LogParser.py anytext'

+where anytext is a searchable string